-In terms of specific sectors, graduates are well-prepared for entry positions in government at all levels (local, state and federal), business, economic and political consulting, and law.
+In terms of specific sectors, graduates are well prepared for entry positions in government at all levels (local, state and federal) and in business, economic and political consulting, and law.
 They are also prepared to pursue advanced degrees in law, business, economics or political science.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: